cremerlab/useless_expression/code/processing/growth_rates/2021-08-31_r1_SingleKO_acetate/README.md

     Growth rates look good and in line with previous experiments.
 ---

-# 2021-08-31 (Run 1) Double KO Acetate Growth Rate Determination
+# 2021-08-31 (Run 1) Single KO Acetate Growth Rate Determination

 ## Purpose
 This is an experiment measuring the rate of growth of the single KOs of  "useless" proteins in minimal medium supplemented with acetate.